stijnstijn/j2lsnek/README.md

 origin does not matter, i.e. server A can remove a global ban set by server B. If this is a problem you should probably be looking for more trustworthy list server hosts.

-Remote administration is available via an API.
-The API can only be called from localhost; thus any interface should be hosted on the same machine as the list server.
-See port10059.py for API details.
+Remote administration is available via the ServerNet API, though it uses a different port (10059 instead of 10056).
+Connections on port 10059 need to come from localhost, so whatever interface you whip up needs to be on the same machine as the list server itself.
+To ensure that only known interfaces can use the API, an SSL certificate is used for authentication on port 10059.

 Abuse protection
 ---